marcoshsq/GoogleDataAnalyticsCapstone/README.md

     2. What are the key factors involved in the business task you are investigating?
     3. What type of data will be appropriate for your analysis?
     4. Where will you obtain that data?
-    5. Who is your audience, and what materials will help you present to them eectively?
+    5. Who is your audience, and what materials will help you present to them efectively?

 <p align="center">
   <a href="https://github.com/marcoshsq/GoogleDataAnalyticsCapstone">